DUELIUM-CORE/MN_Script_v2/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command to confirm your MN is running:
 ```
-Duelium-cli masternode status
+DUELIUM-cli masternode status
 ```
 ***

 ## Usage:
 ```
-Duelium-cli masternode status #To check your MN status Duelium-cli getinfo #To get general info such as Nodium version and current block numnber Duelium-cli mnsync status #To check if your MN is synced.
+DUELIUM-cli masternode status #To check your MN status DUELIUM-cli getinfo #To get general info such as Nodium version and current block numnber DUELIUM-cli mnsync status #To check if your MN is synced.
 ```
-Also, if you want to check/start/stop **Duelium**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **DUELIUM**, run one of the following commands as **root**:

 ```
-systemctl status Duelium #To check if Duelium service is running systemctl start Duelium #To start Duelium service systemctl stop Duelium #To stop Duelium service systemctl is-enabled Duelium #To check if Duelium service is enabled on boot
+systemctl status DUELIUM #To check if Duelium service is running systemctl start DUELIUM #To start Duelium service systemctl stop DUELIUM #To stop Duelium service systemctl is-enabled DUELIUM #To check if Duelium service is enabled on boot
 ```
 ***